add-on to any

 We design one of a kind, safe and efficient extraction equipment in the heart of Oregon.
 We pride ourselves on our high standards in quality and performance, which is why we put our equipment through rigorous testing and hold each piece of equipment to a high standard before we send any machinery out our doors.

 We are building equipment for the modern extractor, someone who is looking for efficient, high performing and reasonably priced machines that go the extra mile.
-PDX.Gold is growing quickly.
-We plan to roll out new designs for closed loop extractors as well as extractor accessories, so stay tuned!

 We make great machines, and we want to make sure you're getting the most out of your purchase.
-We offer hands on training and consulting services to ensure your machine continues to run smooth for years to come.
+We offer hands on training and consulting services to ensure your machine continues to run efficiently for years to come.

 The Ins and Outs of Botanical Extraction from Hemp and Cannabis